REVIEW: Oris Sixty-Five Diver

 In-between the lugs and on the case flanks are polished, along with the crown.
 The top of the lugs are brushed, and the edges are straight (not beveled like on a Submariner, for example).
 Would have liked to see the beveled case edges, but I am sure that is one feature limited by the price point.

-The crown is locking and the caseback is screw-in.
+Naturally, the crown and caseback screw-down.
 Water-resistance is not super deep, but 100 meters is more than the majority of us will ever need.

 The Sixty Five features a curved, black glossy finish dial with printed luminous indexes, and Arabic numerals at 12, 3, 6 and 9 o’clock.
 Inside of the hour ring is a white printed inner minute ring, similar to the original 1965 model.
 The baton-shaped hour and minute hands are nickel with a luminescent treatment.
 The lollipop sweep second hand also features luminescent paint.